code-byter/Awesome-Honeypot/README.md

 sudo docker-compose up -d
 ```

 You can verify if the elasticsearch database is operational by the folowing curl command.
+You might have to wait some minutes until the command works.
 ```text
 root@ubuntu-s-2vcpu-2gb-fra1-01:~/Honeypot# curl localhost:9200
 {